Best Free Screen Recorder Software No Watermark 2026

 Does ShareX add a watermark to recordings?

-No. ShareX is completely free and open-source with zero watermarks, zero time limits, and zero ads.
-It’s Windows-only but one of the most powerful free options available.
+No, ShareX is completely free and open-source with zero watermarks, zero time limits, and zero ads.
+It’s Windows-only but easily one of the most powerful free options available.

 Is Loom free version watermark-free?